szalapski/BlazorRerenderReducers/Sz.BlazorRerenderReducers/Shared/README.md

 # Sz.BlazorRerenderReducers

-Provides classes useful for reducing the frequency of component re-renders of Blazor components to a minimum.
+Provides classes useful for reducing the frequency of re-renders of Blazor components to a minimum.

 ## Usage